dtcooper/raspotify/README.md

 * Raspberry Pi (v1) model B
 * Raspberry Pi 2 model B
-* Raspberry Pi 3 Model B
+* Raspberry Pi 3 model B

 ### Easy Installation

 Download the Debian package and install it.
 Run the following at the command line on your Pi to install the latest version.

 ```
 curl -sL https://raw.github.com/dtcooper/raspotify/master/install.sh | sh
 ```

 That's it!
 Plug a speaker into your Pi on your local network, select the device in Spotify et voilà!

 ### Uninstalling